SRCF/docs/content/tutorials/shell-and-files/logging-in.md

 ## Overview

-Just as a butterfly emerges from its coccoon to explore the great wonders of the world, you, too, will also uncover the great wonders of Linux with the SRCF by your side.
+Just as a butterfly emerges from its cocoon to explore the great wonders of the world, you, too, will also uncover the great wonders of Linux with the SRCF by your side.
 In this tutorial, we'll show you how to log in to a UNIX-like shell and use the basics of the command line.